Best free accounting software for UK small businesses 2025

 1. QuickBooks

-QuickBooks is cloud-based accounting software that’s specifically designed for UK SMEs.
+QuickBooks is a cloud-based accounting software that’s specifically designed for UK SMEs.
 Our researchers named it the best accounting software overall, just behind FreshBooks (see our QuickBooks vs FreshBooks review for a closer comparison).

 Swipe right to see more